jpenalbae/DS1000Z_SPA/README.md

 - Load saved data from CSV files
 - Enable and disable scope channels
 - Support to store multiple captures and change between them
+- Download data from a stopped scope
+- Download data using single trigger mode from a scope
+- Download data using loop/normal trigger mode from a scope

 ## Usage